EAWF/BTC-Toolbox/Toolbox/README.md

 - Detailed installation instructions for Javascript servers will go here (Currently a WIP)

 ### PHP Instructions
+- Refer to [] for details on the PHP include_path, file locations, and ownership/permissions setup.
-- Download the [getBTC.php] file
+- Download the [getBTC.php] file and place along the php include_path.
-- Detailed installation instructions for PHP servers will go here (Currently a WIP)
+- Download the [setBTCPrice.php] and place somewhere where a cron job can be run on it.
+  - See the comments in the file for details.
+- Test manually from the command line and then set up the cron job per the file comments.

 ### Python Instructions
 - Download the [getBTC.py] file